Professor Paul Heath – SGREC Chair from March 2019 to Present – Professor in Paediatric Infectious Diseases [I&I]

 Chantelle Simpson – SGREC Secretary from August 2022 to Present, Research Ethics and Integrity Officer [JRES]

-Chantelle has worked in a number of research roles in the last 10+ years across a number of trusts, these roles have varied from working within the research study team to being apart of R&D. Chantelle has worked in Data Management roles as well as Co-ordinator roles and was previously the Clinical Research Auditor here at St Georges.
-Chantelle manages the SGUL REC inbox and reviews the Ethics applications that come through.
-Chantelle also runs training sessions and educates staff and students on Research Ethics and Integrity.
+Chantelle has worked in a number of research roles over the last 10+ years across a number of NHS trusts, these roles have varied from working within the research study team to being apart of R&D. Chantelle has worked in Data Management roles, Co-ordinator roles and was previously the Clinical Research Auditor here at St Georges.
+She is the sole contact for research ethics applications and manages the SGREC email inbox.
+She also runs training sessions, workshops and hosts drop-in sessions accessible for all staff and students to educate and advise them on Research Ethics and Integrity.

 Gill Mein - Senior Lecturer in Health and Wellbeing